phil-blain/CICE-Consortium-About-Us-wiki/Resource-Index.md

   - [Developer guide](http://cice-consortium-icepack.readthedocs.io/en/master/developer_guide/index.html)
   - [Index](http://cice-consortium-icepack.readthedocs.io/en/master/icepack_index.html)
   - The Table of Contents can be accessed from the "Icepack x.x.xx documentation" link at upper left, on any page.
+Icepack static documentation from releases can be found at the [Icepack Version Index](https://github.com/CICE-Consortium/Icepack/wiki/Icepack-Version-Index)

 _**Updating Documentation**_